HUGH ALVAR HENRIK AALTO (1898-1976)

 1966 - Student Housing, Helsinki University of Technology, Otaniemi, Jämeräntaival 1, Espoo, Finland.
 A competition for the design of the university campus was arranged in 1949 which Aino and Alvar Aalto won.
 This building type was indeed implemented in the 1950s but by architects Heikki Siren and Martti Mela Kari.
 In 1962 Aalto made a new plan for a four-story student dorm, a unit of cells linked together.
 The plan was carried out in a reduced and adapted form.

-1965 - The Aarne and Hilda Aho House, aka Maison Aho, Rovaniemi, Finland.
+1965 - The Aarne and Hilda Aho House, aka Maison Aho, Pohjolankatu 32, Rovaniemi, Finland.
 In 1964 when Aalto was working on a library project for the town, Hilda wrote to him to ask if he would design a small two-family house for the couple.
-The entranceway from the street is hidden behind a red brick wall.
+The entranceway is hidden behind a red brick wall.

 1968 - The Schonbuhl Apartments, aka Flats at Lucerne, 25 Langensandstrasse.
 Lucerne, Switzerland.
 Commissioned 1966.
 All the apartments are served by a common staircase and one group of lifts, with the individual entrances radiating off a hallway or service area at each level.

-1969 - Villa Joonas Kokkonen, Tuulimyllyntie 5, Lake Tuusula, Jarvenpaa, Finland.
+1969 - The Joonas Kokkoken House, aka Villa Joonas Kokkonen, Tuulimyllyntie 5, Lake Tuusula, Järvenpää, Finland.
 Converted to a museum and used for live performances.

 1974 - Oksala Summer Cottage, aka Villa Paivo Oksala, Korpilahti, Finland.
 Located on an island on Lake Paijanne.
 Commissioned 1964.
-He also designed the furniture and lamps.
+Aalto also designed the furniture and lamps.